simonmichael/hledger/hledger/hledger.m4.md

 How hledger reads CSV data, and the CSV rules file format.

-hledger can read [CSV] files (Character Separated Value - usually comma, semicolon, or tab) containing dated records as if they were journal files, automatically converting each CSV record into a transaction.
+hledger can read [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) files (Character Separated Value - usually comma, semicolon, or tab) containing dated records as if they were journal files, automatically converting each CSV record into a transaction.

-(To learn about *writing* CSV, see [CSV output](hledger.html#csv-output).)
 (To learn about *writing* CSV, see [CSV output](#csv-output).)

 We describe each CSV file's format with a corresponding *rules file*.